pswens/ControlsAssessmentSpecification/control-16/control-16.13.rst.md

   -------------- ------------------- -----------------------
   Applications   Protect             3

-## Dependencies
+### Dependencies

 -   Safeguard 2.1: Establish and Maintain a Software Inventory

-## Inputs
+### Inputs

 1.  `GV5`: Authorized Software Inventory
 2. Application Penetration Process for enterprise

-## Operations
+### Operations

-1.

-    Determine whether Input 2 exists for the enterprise
+1. Determine whether Input 2 exists for the enterprise

-    :   1.
-If the process exists, M1 = 1
+    1. If the process exists, M1 = 1
     2. If the process does not exist, M1 = 0

 2. Use Input 1 `GV5` to identify and enumerate all applications within the enterprise (M2)

-3.

-    For each application identified in Operation 2, determine whether an unauthenticated penentration test has been conducted per the process outlined in Input 2
+3. For each application identified in Operation 2, determine whether an unauthenticated penetration test has been conducted per the process outlined in Input 2

-    :   1.
-Identify and enumerate applications that have been tested (M3)
+    1. Identify and enumerate applications that have been tested (M3)
     2. Identify and enumerate applications that have not been tested (M4)

-4. Use the output of Operation 2, identify and enumerate critical applications within the list of applications (M5)
+4. Use the output of Operation 2 to identify and enumerate critical applications within the list of applications (M5)

-5.

-    For each application identified in Operation 4, determine whether an authenticated penentration test has been conducted per the process outlined in Input 2
+5. For each application identified in Operation 4, determine whether an authenticated penetration test has been conducted per the process outlined in Input 2

-    :   1.
-Identify and enumerate applications that have been tested (M6)
+    1. Identify and enumerate applications that have been tested (M6)
     2. Identify and enumerate applications that have not been tested (M7)

-## Measures
+### Measures

 -   M1 = Output of Operation 1
 -   M2 = Count of applications within the enterprise